bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 \[address\]
 city=Tessaloniki\`));

-[](#p_86q0K3iF4C)The code goes over the file’s lines and builds up an object.
+[](#p_86q0K3iF4C)The code goes over the file's lines and builds up an object.
 Properties at the top are stored directly into that object, whereas properties found in sections are stored in a separate section object.
 The `section` binding points at the object for the current section.

 [](#p_ixTfvSC1VN)There are two kinds of significant lines—section headers or property lines.
 When a line is a regular property, it is stored in the current section.
 When it is a section header, a new section object is created, and `section` is set to point at it.

 [](#p_FPzqsloIkT)Note the recurring use of `^` and `$` to make sure the expression matches the whole line, not just part of it.
 Leaving these out results in code that mostly works but behaves strangely for some input, which can be a difficult bug to track down.

 [](#p_ACT8bIScp+)The pattern `if (match = string.match(...))` is similar to the trick of using an assignment as the condition for `while`.
-You often aren’t sure that your call to `match` will succeed, so you can access the resulting object only inside an `if` statement that tests for this.
+You often aren't sure that your call to `match` will succeed, so you can access the resulting object only inside an `if` statement that tests for this.
 To not break the pleasant chain of `else if` forms, we assign the result of the match to a binding and immediately use that assignment as the test for the `if` statement.

 [](#p_mwlBKfUu5D)If a line is not a section header or a property, the function checks whether it is a comment or an empty line using the expression `/^\s*(;.*)?$/`.
 Do you see how it works?
 The part between the parentheses will match comments, and the `?` makes sure it also matches lines containing only whitespace.
-When a line doesn’t match any of the expected forms, the function throws an exception.
+When a line doesn't match any of the expected forms, the function throws an exception.

 <<<<<<< HEAD
 [](#h_+y54//b0l+)International characters